-The International Finance Facility for Immunisation Company ("IFFIm") was created to accelerate the availability of predictable, long-term funds for health and immunisation programmes through Gavi, the Vaccine Alliance, in over 70 of the poorest countries around the world.
+The International Finance Facility for Immunisation Company ("IFFIm") was created to accelerate the availability of predictable, long-term funds for health and immunisation programmes through Gavi, the Vaccine Alliance, in over 70 developing countries around the world.
 IFFIm promotes the effective use of Gavi resources for charitable purposes, and for the benefit of the public, by providing services and facilities that assist Gavi in raising funds.
-Such services and facilities include, but are not limited to, borrowing money or entering into agreements that are backed by legally binding funding commitments from sovereign government donors (the "Grantors").
+Such services and facilities include, but are not limited to, borrowing money, or entering into agreements that are backed by legally binding funding commitments from sovereign government donors (the "Grantors").

-Every year, in the world's poorest countries, millions of children miss out on vaccinations against common diseases, making them vulnerable to sickness, disability and death.
-Millions of children die from easily preventable diseases such as diphtheria, pneumonia, diarrhoea, meningitis and yellow fever.
+Every year, in many of the world's low-income countries, millions of children miss out on vaccinations against common diseases, making them vulnerable to sickness, disability and death.
+Millions of children die from easily preventable diseases such as diphtheria, pneumonia, diarrhoea, meningitis, and yellow fever.
+In 2020, the COVID-19 pandemic gave rise to unprecedented new challenges with providing vaccines for these preventable diseases while also introducing the need for a new coronavirus vaccine.
+Gavi is now coordinating the COVAX Facility, a global initiative to ensure equitable access to COVID-19 diagnostics, treatments, and vaccines, in addition to its work providing access to new and under-used vaccines for the world's most vulnerable children and supporting new vaccine research and development programmes.

 IFFIm funding accelerates the availability and increases the predictability of funds for immunisation, vaccine procurement and health systems strengthening ("HSS") programmes.
 Gavi uses funds raised by IFFIm to reduce the number of worldwide vaccine-preventable deaths and illnesses.
-Gavi achieves this by funding the purchase and delivery of vaccines and strengthening health systems in the poorest countries in the world.
+Gavi achieves this by funding the purchase and delivery of vaccines and strengthening health systems in many of the world's low-income countries.
+Gavi is now leveraging these resources to also support new vaccine research and development programmes and to help address the COVID-19 pandemic by supporting the procurement and delivery of COVID-19 vaccines to several low-income and lower middle-income countries through the COVAX Facility.
+IFFIm will provide the same level of support to the COVAX initiative as it does for Gavi's core programmes.